Rolls-Royce RB211

 The Rolls-Royce RB211 is a British family of high-bypass turbofan engines made by Rolls-Royce.
 The engines are capable of generating 41,030 to 59,450 lbf of thrust.
-The RB211 engine was the first production three-spool engine, and turned Rolls-Royce from a significant player in the aero-engine industry into a global leader.
+The RB211 engine was the first production three-spool engine.

 Originally developed for the Lockheed L-1011 TriStar, it entered service in 1972 and was the exclusive engine to power the L-1011.
-Mismanagement of the initial development and consequent cost issues led to the effective nationalisation of Rolls-Royce Limited, to save the workforce and the engine businesses important to the UK and many other aerospace and aircraft operating companies.
+Mismanagement of the initial development and consequent cost issues led to the company assets being transferred to a new government-owned company, Rolls-Royce (1971) Ltd., to save the workforce and the engine businesses important to the UK and many other aerospace and aircraft operating companies.

 In the early 1970s, the engine was reckoned by the company to be capable of at least 50 years of continuous development.
-The RB211 was superseded in 1989 by the Rolls-Royce Trent family of engines when the RB211-524L was renamed the Trent.
+The RB.211 was renamed, in 1989, to become the basis of the Rolls-Royce Trent family of engines when the RB211-524L was renamed to the Trent.

 History

 Background

 In 1966, American Airlines announced a requirement for a new short-medium range airliner with a focus on low-cost per-seat operations.
 While it was looking for a twin-engined plane, aircraft manufacturers needed more than one customer to justify developing a new airliner.
 Eastern Airlines had expressed interest, but required greater range and needed to operate long routes over water.
 At the time, this demanded three engines to provide redundancy.
 Other airlines also favored three engines.
 Lockheed and Douglas responded with designs, the L-1011 TriStar and DC-10 respectively.
 Both had three engines, transcontinental range and seated around 300 passengers in a widebody layout with two aisles.

 The wide-body McDonnell-Douglas DC-10 was representative of the innovative aircraft and aero-engine technologies which were then being adopted by US and European airframe manufacturers to provide airlines with aircraft of very large carrying capacity and short/medium to long range.
 These very large capacity aircraft were needed to address the significant increases in passenger numbers and air traffic which were then being forecast by the industry.
 In Europe, large capacity airliner concept studies had been carried out by both private and government organisations since the late 1950s and early 1960s.
-Many of the studies conducted by the aviation companies were weighted towards a 200 to 300 seat aircraft, with a high cycle performance that was based on the utilisation of the game-changing new technology of the high by-pass ratio aero-engine.
+Many of the studies conducted by the aviation companies were weighted towards a 200 to 300 seat aircraft, with a high cycle performance that was based on the usage of the game-changing new technology of the high by-pass ratio aero-engine.